Shane Steichen: Philadelphia Eagles

+2021 season

 On January 25, 2021, Steichen was hired by the Philadelphia Eagles as their offensive coordinator under head coach Nick Sirianni.
-Steichen was instrumental in the development of QB Jalen Hurts, who completed 265-of-432 passes for 3,144 yards with 16 touchdowns and nine interceptions for an 87.2 passer rating in his first season as a starter.
-Hurts also registered 784 rushing yards and 10 rushing touchdowns.
+Steichen was instrumental in the development of quarterback Jalen Hurts, who completed 265-of-432 passes for 3,144 yards, 16 touchdowns, and nine interceptions for an 87.2 passer rating in his first season as a starter.
+Hurts also rushed for 784 yards and 10 touchdowns.
 He became just the eighth quarterback in NFL history to register 3,000 passing yards and 750 rushing yards in a season.
 Hurts also became the youngest Eagles quarterback to ever start in a playoff game.

 DeVonta Smith, whom the team selected with the 10th overall pick of the 2021 NFL Draft, registered 64 receptions for 916 yards and five touchdowns.
 He set the franchise rookie record in receiving yards.
 Tight end Dallas Goedert totaled 56 receptions for 830 yards and four touchdowns.
 Goedert's 830 receiving yards were a single-season career high and ranked fifth in the league among tight ends.
 Steichen also helped Jason Kelce (First Team) and Lane Johnson (Second Team) each earn Associated Press All-Pro recognition.
 Kelce was also selected to the Pro Bowl.

 In his first season in Philadelphia, Steichen orchestrated the NFL's most productive rushing offense, as the Eagles led the league with a franchise-record 2,715 rushing yards.
 Philadelphia ranked fourth in third down percentage (then-team-record 45.7 percent), eighth in red zone percentage (62.3 percent) and fifth in fewest turnovers (16).